Bringing USDA-NRCS Funding to the OGWRP

 Future funding for OGWRP pump stations and laterals

-NRCS' Small Watershed Program (PL-566) can potentially provide eventual funding for pumping plants and lateral lines to OGWRP farms.
-First, a Watershed Plan/Environmental Impact Study (EIS) is required that could take 1 to 2 years.
-Then, upon EIS completion and Watershed Plan approval, PL-566 could potentially cover 100% of engineering and 75% of lateral line construction costs up to $25 million per project.
-Additional PL-566 funding can be allocated per project with congressional authorization.
-Each pumping plant and lateral would be considered an individual project.
-Work could be done over several years.
+NRCS' Small Watershed Program (PL-566) can potentially provide funding for pumping plants and lateral lines to OGWRP farms.
+First, a Watershed Plan/Environmental Impact Study (EIS) is required which could take 1 to 3 years.
+OGWRP partners are working swiftly to streamline this process and are hoping to adopt the Bureau of Reclamation's Odessa Final EIS (2012).
+Once the EIS adoption and Watershed Plan are completed and approved, PL-566 could potentially cover 100% of engineering and up to 75% of pump station and lateral line construction costs.

 For status updates, click here →